BooBSD/Tsetlin.jl/README.md

 > *Talk is cheap, show me the ~~code~~ some examples.*

-First, install the [Julia language](https://julialang.org) using the following command:
+First, install the [Julia language](https://julialang.org) by running the following command and following the installation instructions:

 ```shell
 curl -fsSL https://install.julialang.org | sh
 ```

-Follow the installation instructions.
-In the first terminal window, run the following command to train your model over many epochs:
+In the first terminal window, run the following command to train your model over multiple epochs:

 ```shell
 julia -t auto examples/TEXT/text.jl